-Minn.
-Stat.
-Section CLAIMS AND DISBURSEMENTS Yes No Workpaper Reference Section 1 03 110 Reference Part V. Delegation of Authority to Pay Claims - Statutory Cities §§ 412.271, subd.
-8 A. Did the city council delegate its authority to pay certain claims made against the city by adopting a resolution authorizing a specified city administrative official to pay the claims that meet the standards and procedures established by the council?
-B. Does the city council have adequate internal accounting and administrative control procedures to ensure the proper disbursement of public funds, including regular and frequent review of the city administrative officials' actions by the council?
+§§ 412.271, subd.
+8 А. Did the city council delegate its authority to pay certain claims made against the city by adopting a resolution authorizing a specified city administrative official to pay the claims that meet the standards and procedures established by the council? В. Does the city council have adequate internal accounting and administrative control procedures to ensure the proper disbursement of public funds, including regular and frequent review of the city administrative officials' actions by the council?
 C. Was a list of all claims paid under the procedures established by the city council presented to the council at the next regularly scheduled meeting after payment of the claim? and Is the city one which prepares annual audited financial statements which have been attested to by an independent certified public accountant, public accountant, or the state auditor?

-L Part VI.
-Payments With Credit Cards - For Cities § 471.382 A. If a city officer or employee made a purchase on behalf of the city by credit card: Had the city council authorized the use of the credit card by the officer or employee; Was the officer or employee otherwise authorized to make a purchase on behalf of the city; and 3.
-Did the purchase otherwise comply with all statutes, rules, and city policies applicable to city purchases?
-B. If a city officer or employee made a purchase by credit card that was not approved by the city council, was the officer or employee held personally liable for the amount of the purchase? • Part VII.
-Audit Conclusion nust state a conclusionbased on this questionnaire and any other audit procedures performed the legal provisions reviewed relating to claims and disbursements. lwhe ther the e client has C CITATION.
+Part VI.
+Payments With Credit Cards - For Cities § 471.382 А. If a city officer or employee made a purchase on behalf of the city by credit card: 1.
+Had the city council authorized the use of the credit card by the officer or employee; 2.
+Was the officer or employee otherwise authorized to make a purchase on behalf of the city; and 3.
+Did the purchase otherwise comply with all statutes, rules, and city policies applicable to city purchases? В. If a city officer or employee made a purchase by credit card that was not approved by the city council, was the officer or employee held personally liable for the amount of the purchase?

+Part VII.
+Audit Conclusion

+The auditor must state a conclusion--based on this questionnaire and any other audit procedures performed--whether the client has complied with the legal provisions reviewed relating to claims and disbursements.